Click on our LED lighting store categories below to browse our range.

 The L E D stands for Light Emitting Diode.
 A light-emitting diode is a small semiconductor device.
 It emits photons of light when electric current flows through it.
-LEDs are the light source inside the lights you can buy from our online store.
+LEDs are the light source inside the lamps you can buy from our online lighting store.

 LED lights have many advantages over other lighting technologies, including:

 - Compact size, cooler operating temperature (reduced fire risk), and more.